gottscj/Hangfire.Mongo/README.md

 ## Migration

 We sometimes introduce breaking changes in the schema.
-For this reason we have introduced migration options.
+For this reason we have introduced migration.
 Three migration strategies exists.
 * None